calculix/cae/README.md

 Open terminal in a directory where you've unpacked CAE.

-In Linux allow all files to be executed:
+Allow all files to be executed (Linux only):

     sudo chmod -R 777 ./*